leeroywking/remoteDev/README.md

-# Beginners guide to remote development using AWS free tier
+# Beginners guide to setting up VS Code's Remote Development plugin pairing with a free-tier AWS EC2 Instance for a better Windows based web developer experience.

 This guide would be good for any developer who finds that their local development environment is resource constrained.
 Either through poor network performance or in my case because the ubuntu WSL took four and a half minutes to run create-react-app.

 ## Assumptions
 - You have access to an AWS free tier account[1]
-- You are using a version of windows/unix/linux that has `ssh` available to the command line[2]
+- You are using a version of windows/unix/linux that has `ssh` available to the command line[2] (this guide is for Windows because unix/linux is honestly a lot more straightforward)
 - You use VScode
+- stable(ish) internet connection